Incomplete U-Statistics of Equireplicate Designs: Berry-Esseen Bound and Efficient Construction: Introduction

-{\bf Related Work.} Existing works addressing convergence rates to limiting distributions of incomplete U-statistics that are most relevant to our setting and contributions include: \cite{rinott1997coupling}, which examine a general Markov-type dependence framework with applications to incomplete U-statistics; \cite{chen2019randomized}, which consider randomized incomplete U-statistics in high-dimensional settings; \cite{sturma2024testing} which extend \cite{chen2019randomized} to a \emph{mixed degenerate} setting with applications to testing a null hypothesis defined by equality and inequality constraints; \cite{leung2024berry}, which analyzes random designs generated via Bernoulli sampling in the non-degenerate case; and \cite{shao2025u} that develop higher-order approximations for the sampling distribution of studentized non-degenerate incomplete U-statistics.
+{\bf Related Work.} Existing works addressing convergence rates to limiting distributions of incomplete U-statistics that are most relevant to our setting and contributions include: \cite{rinott1997coupling}, which examine a Markov-type dependence framework with applications to incomplete U-statistics; \cite{chen2019randomized}, which consider randomized incomplete U-statistics in high-dimensional settings; \cite{sturma2024testing}, which extend \cite{chen2019randomized} to a \emph{mixed degenerate} setting with applications to testing a null hypothesis defined by equality and inequality constraints; \cite{kim2024dimension}, which propose a new class of incomplete U-statistics that enable valid inference regardless of how the dimension scales with the sample size; \cite{shao2025u} that develop higher-order approximations for the sampling distribution of studentized non-degenerate incomplete U-statistics; and \cite{leung2026berry}, which analyzes incomplete U-statistics of random designs—generated via Bernoulli sampling—across different regimes relating the sample size $n$ and the expected design size.
 Among these prior works, none has provided a comprehensive framework encompassing: (i) finite-sample results on the distance to normality that account for both degenerate and non-degenerate cases; (ii) asymptotic analyses allowing the order $k$ to grow with $n$ and the design size to increase superlinearly in $n$; and (iii) efficient algorithms for constructing minimum-variance designs when $k=2$.
 Additional related work is discussed in \ref{supp:sec1}.